Trey Lunsford

 James Lewis "Trey" Lunsford (born May 25, 1979) is a former baseball catcher who last played in the San Francisco Giants farm system with the Double-A Norwich Navigators.
 Lunsford attended Central High School in San Angelo, Texas.
 After graduating, he went to Grayson County College before transferring to Texas Tech University for his junior season.

 Draft

 Lunsford was originally drafted by the Chicago Cubs in the 37th round of the 1998 draft (1096th overall).
 He declined to sign and attended Texas Tech instead.
-In 2000, he was drafted by the San Francisco Giants in the 33rd round of the draft (991st overall).
+In 2000, Lunsford was drafted by the San Francisco Giants in the 33rd round of the draft (991st overall).
 He signed with the Giants on June 14, 2000.

 Career

 Single-A

 After being drafted by the Giants, Lunsford was sent to the Salem-Keizer Volcanoes of the Short Season Single-A Northwest League.
 He played for the Volcanoes for the entire 2000 season.
 He was honored as a Northwest League All-Star during the season.

 Lunsford was promoted to the Hagerstown Suns of the Single-A South Atlantic League for the 2001 season.
 He hit .237 in 114 games with the Suns.
 Defensively, Lunsford had a .986 fielding percentage as a catcher and threw out 31% of attempted basestealers.